askfiy/nvim/README.md

 ```
 -  "n" <leader>rp  :  Replace characters in all files in the current workspace
 -  "n" <leader>rf  :  Replace all characters in the current file
+-  "n" <leader>rwf :  Replace the character under the cursor in the current file
--  "n" <leader>rw  :  Replace the character under the cursor in all files under the current workspace
+-  "n" <leader>rwp :  Replace the character under the cursor in all files under the current workspace
 ```

 ### Session